TheRoman-123/Search/README.md

 ## General info

-This project is created for ASDC lab works #3.
-Custom implementation of Stack and Binary Tree is provided in the source code.
+This project is created for ASDC lab work #3.14.
+Implementation of unit tests for created classes.

 ## Technologies